 Molecule Generation.
-Recent studies have explored a variety of deep generative models for molecule generation, such as variational autoencoders (VAEs) [10], generative adversarial networks (GANs) [15], normalizing flows [16, 9, 17], energy-based models (EBMs) [18], reinforcement learning [19-21], etc [22, 14, 23-25].
-To be specific, JT-VAE [10] proposes a VAE-based architecture to encode both atomic graphs and structural graphs for efficient molecule generation.
-MolGAN [15] exploits GANs for molecule generation, where discriminators are used to encourage the model to generate realistic and chemically-valid molecules.
-MRNN [26] extends the idea of GraphRNN [27] to formulate molecule generation as an auto-regressive process.
-GCPN [11] formulates the molecule generation process as a reinforcement learning problem where it obtains a molecule step by step by connecting atoms and reward is used for steerable generation.
-GraphNVP [16] first introduces normalizing flows for molecule generation, where the generation process is invertible.
-Later works improve the flow-based models via auto-regressive generation [9], valency correction [28], and discrete latent representation [17].
-GraphEBM [18] introduces energy-based models based on the density of molecule data.
+Recent studies have explored a variety of deep generative models for molecule generation [19], such as variational autoencoders (VAEs) [11], generative adversarial networks (GANs) [20], normalizing flows [10, 21, 22], energy-based models (EBMs) [23], reinforcement learning [24-26], etc [27, 28].
+To be specific, JT-VAE [11] proposes a VAE-based architecture to encode both atomic graphs and structural graphs for efficient molecule generation.
+MolGAN [20] exploits GANs for molecule generation, where discriminators are used to encourage the model to generate realistic and chemically-valid molecules.
+MRNN [29] extends the idea of GraphRNN [30] to formulate molecule generation as an auto-regressive process.
+GCPN [12] formulates the molecule generation process as a reinforcement learning problem where it obtains a molecule step by step by connecting atoms and reward is used for steerable generation.
+GraphNVP [21] first introduces normalizing flows for molecule generation, where the generation process is invertible.
+Later works improve the flow-based models via auto-regressive generation [10], valency correction [18], and discrete latent representation [22].
+GraphEBM [23] introduces energy-based models based on the density of molecule data.

 Controllable Molecule Generation.
 Another key point for molecule generation is to generate new molecular samples which possess certain properties.
-Early work [29] enforces bias on the distribution of the data and train the generative models with known desired properties to generate molecules with desired properties, while recent works mainly leverage optimization-based [9, 11, 30, 31], reinforcement learning-based [28, 10, 32], latent condition-based [33-38], and searching-based [39, 22, 13] approaches to generate molecules with desired properties.
-Optimization-based methods are quite flexible and can work directly on both the molecules [40, 14, 25, 41] and the learned latent vectors [42, 43, 31, 44, 45].
-Latent condition-based methods usually take advantange of the learned factorized latent space via VAE-based method and interpret the latent variable as condition for molecular property.
+Early work [31] enforces bias on the distribution of the data and train the generative models with known desired properties to generate molecules with desired properties, while recent works mainly leverage latent space optimizationbased [11, 12, 32, 33], reinforcement learning-based [10, 18, 34], and searching-based [14, 27, 35] approaches to generate molecules with desired properties.
+Latent space optimization-based methods are quite flexible and can work directly on both the molecules [] and the learned latent vectors [17, 33, 36-38].
 Reinforcement learning-based methods usually formulate controllable generation as a sequential decision-making problem and require a score-function to reward the agent.
-Searchingbased approaches [39, 22, 13] are also capable of searching chemical space for molecules with desired properties.
-Besides, a few works [46, 47] leverage the learned latent space and achieve controllable generation by accepting/rejecting sampled molecules based on a molecular property predictor.
-Despite the ability to generate molecules with desired properties, existing works usually suffer from the unrealistic assumption of the unlimited number of oracle calls [48].
-Additionally, it is difficult to understand the generation process and the chemical rules that govern the generation process [49].
+Searchingbased approaches [14, 16, 27, 28, 35, 39, 40] are also capable of searching over chemical space for molecules with desired properties by defining a set of discrete actions.
+Besides, a few works [41, 42] leverage the learned latent space and achieve controllable generation by accepting/rejecting sampled molecules based on a molecular property predictor.
+Despite the ability to generate molecules with desired properties, existing works usually suffer from the unrealistic assumption of the unlimited number of oracle calls [15].
+Additionally, it is difficult to understand the generation process and the chemical rules that govern the generation process with previous methods [43].